MohammedSaLah-Eldeen/supermaker.tech/content/posts/decoded-mlops-in-plain-english.md

 .

-**For example,** let's say that an online shopping platform is looking to enable customers to navigate their website more easily, so it's much more easier to buy and look through the different available items.
+**For example,** let's say that an online shopping platform is looking to enable customers to navigate their website more easily, so it's much more easier to buy and look through the different available products.

 **You could brainstorm the following different solutions**